Covid-19 is changing things like working from home so much. How can you be sure that what’s being planned now will be fit for the future?

 The report recommends that this service runs every 30 minutes, potentially increasing to every 15 minutes as the settlement grows.
 The report also suggests opening up the ‘stopped-up’ Tudeley Lane from the A26/B2017 roundabout to ensure the new service is attractive and punctual.

-Pedestrian routes will be designed to accommodate wheelchair users, visually impaired people, and other users with disabilities.
+Pedestrian routes would be designed to accommodate wheelchair users, visually impaired people, and other users with disabilities.

 Are the sustainable transport ambitions just a “greenwash”?